 Project Summary

-Transmap Corporation has been contracted to conduct a pavement condition assessment of all the paved streets maintained by the City of Burien as part of the 2021–2022 Pavement Management Program.
+Transmap Corporation was contracted to conduct a pavement condition assessment of all the paved streets maintained by the City of Burien as part of the 2021–2022 Pavement Management Program.

 Transmap specializes in mobile data collection.
 Their vehicles are equipped with Laser Crack Measurement Systems (LCMS, LCMS2) that use laser line projectors, high speed cameras, and advanced optics to produce 100 percent continuous coverage crack imagery and high-resolution 3D profiles of roads.